Fluid Dynamics (FD) Department >>Department Members

 The following research areas form the core focus of our Capability Groups:

-The research objective of the Multiphase and Interfacial Flow Capability Group is to develop new algorithms and models to solve complex multiphase/interfacial flow dynamics for natural phenomena and industrial processes.
-These new modeling techniques enable us to investigate significant multiphase/interfacial flow physics.
-It will also provide fundamental understanding and effective tools for other studies where multiphase flow is a common existence.
+The research objective of the Multiphase Flow Capability Group is to develop new algorithms and models to solve complex multiphase/interfacial flow dynamics for natural phenomena and industrial processes.
+These new modeling techniques enable us to investigate complex multiphase/interfacial flow physics.
+It also provides fundamental understanding and effective tools for other studies where multiphase flow is a common existence.

 - Multi-scale, multi-physics modeling

 - Bubble, droplet, particle & fluid flow